 The sixth foundation stone of New Jerusalem (Revelation 21:20) is called in the Greek sardios (Strong's #G4556).
 It is translated as "sardius" in half of the Bible translations used in this series while the other half translate it as "carnelians."

-It is almost certain that the first stone in the High Priest's breastplate was not a ruby but rather a blood-red Carnelian (or other precious stone).
+It is almost certain that the first stone in the High Priest's breastplate was not a ruby but rather another blood-red precious stone.
 This is because rubies, which are one of the hardest minerals known to man, would have been near impossible for ancient Israelites to engrave.

-According to the book "Gemstones in the Breastplate," no evidence exists that suggests the ancient Israelites (who left Egyptian slavery around 1445 B.C.) had the technology to engrave a mineral as hard as a ruby (page 13).
+According to the book "Gemstones in the Breastplate," no evidence exists that suggests the ancient Israelites (who, around 1445 B.C., left Egyptian slavery) had the technology to engrave a mineral as hard as a ruby (page 13).
 It must be admitted, however, that the first stone used to adorn Lucifer may have been a ruby, since it was God who directly used it to make him beautiful.

 Carnelians were frequently used in amulets and as a talisman.
 They were thought, like jasper, to have the ability to stop the hemorrhaging of blood.
 This gemstone was also thought to bring good luck and to keep the wearer safe from injury from falling houses or walls.
-Carnelians (and other red stones) were additionally worn for their perceived benefit in making the wearer a better and bolder speaker.
+This, and other red stones, were additionally worn for their perceived benefit in making the wearer a better and bolder speaker.

 Tradition states that Muhammad (founder of Islam) wore on his right hand's little finger an engraved ring containing carnelians that he used as a seal (Curious Lore of Precious Stones, pages 62 - 64).